-The first published collection of my motivational writings will be titled “Impossible is an Illusion.”
-This work will contain more than 40 of my best essays and will be published by Ravenswood Publishing.
-This book of inspiration will be available beginning May 20, 2017.
+The first published collection of my motivational writings is titled “Impossible is an Illusion.”
+This work contains more than 40 of my best essays and will be published by Ravenswood Publishing.
+This book of inspiration is now available!

 The title for the book comes from the following essay.